 Jason Tyler Burton

-Jason Tyler Burton is a wanderer, a soul searching adventurer who writes songs about the journey.
+Jason Tyler Burton is a soul searching adventurer who writes songs about the journey.
 Originally from Kentucky, he now lives at the base of the Wind River Mountains in Wyoming.
-His songs and stories are heart felt, reflecting a search for meaning and home, with a voice and lyrics that invite you to lean in a little, and really listen.
+His brand of Americana music is heart felt, reflecting a search for meaning and home, with a voice and lyrics that invite you to lean in a little, and really listen.
+His 3rd full length album, Lost Behind the Ranges, will be released April 21, 2017.

 "His vocals are just gravelly and serious enough to feel like he’s telling a story you just need to hear.
 He’s the kind of songwriter that makes you feel glad to be a folk music fan – and the scary thing is he seems to be getting better and better."
 Greg Jones, Ear to the Ground Music